 If you don't like how Promoted Blocks look on your site, you can disable them.

-In the Home Menu, click Design, and then click Advanced.
+- In the Home Menu, click Design, click Advanced, then click Typekit ID.

 Other special blocks